TL;DR

 Why Self-Implementing EOS® Needs the Right Software

-If you are reading this, you likely already bought into the vision of the Entrepreneurial Operating System® (EOS®).
-You have read Traction, you understand the power of Level 10 Meetings™, and you want your Vision/Traction Organizer™ (V/TO) to become a living reality rather than a dusty PDF on your desktop.
+If you are reading this, you likely already bought into the vision of the Entrepreneurial Operating System (EOS®).
+You have read Traction (or Rocket Fuel), you understand the power of Level 10 Meetings™, and you want your Vision/Traction Organizer™ (V/TO) to become a living reality rather than a dusty book on your bookshelves.

-This 3,000-word guide ranks the top seven software options for self-implementing EOS®.
+This guide ranks the top seven software options for self-implementing EOS®.
 We evaluate how well each adheres to EOS® principles and how much setup and maintenance tax they impose.
-Our thesis: you can force EOS® into generic project tools, but the administrative burden often derails implementation.
+You may also notice that generic project tools often burden the administrative tasks and can derail implementation.

 1. MonsterOps: The Purpose-Built Champion